16BitSorcerer/odin-recipes/README.md

-# Culinary Creations 🍴
+# Odin Recipes 🍴

-Welcome to Culinary Creations!
+Welcome to Odin Recipes!
 This project is a delightful collection of three mouthwatering recipes inspired by different cuisines from around the world.
 From the sultry delights of Elote Euphoria to the mega-cute Boiga Kang Boiga Whoppa and the trendy Avocado Toast, this repository celebrates the art of cooking and culinary exploration.

 ## About

-Culinary Creations is a project developed as part of [The Odin Project](https://www.theodinproject.com/), a free and open-source online platform for learning web development.
-Through this project, we combine our passion for coding with the joy of cooking, creating interactive and visually appealing web pages that showcase delicious recipes.
+Odin Recipes is a project developed as part of [The Odin Project](https://www.theodinproject.com/), a free and open-source online platform for learning web development.
+Through this project, we combine our passion for coding with the joy of cooking, creating appealing web pages that showcase delicious recipes.
+In this project, we'll demonstrate our use of pure HTML to create a digital cookbook.

 ## Recipes